-The 2022-23 season across Europe’s top leagues is nearing the enforced break for the World Cup but the race to be 2022’s top goalscorer has been ongoing for over 10 months.
+The 2022-23 season across Europe’s top leagues is nearing the end of its enforced World Cup break but the race to be 2022’s top goalscorer has been bubbling away for the entire calendar year.

-And there’s plenty of time for some of the continent’s top strikers to push their way to the top of the highest goalscorers list for the calendar year.
+And there’s still time for some of the continent’s top strikers to push their way to the top of the highest goalscorers list for the calendar year.

 Already, though, some familiar faces are leading the way.
 We’ve taken a look at the top 10 of the top goalscorers in Europe’s five major leagues – the Bundesliga, La Liga, Serie A, Ligue 1 and the Premier League – so far this calendar year.